 le syndrome ian © Marc Coudrais i

-Le syndrome ian is a piece for 9 dancers and 2 live musicians.
-Cathy Olive, Christian’s faithful collaborator, will be creating its luminous universe.
+Le Syndrome Ian is a piece for 9 dancers and 2 live musicians.
+Caty Olive, Christian’s faithful collaborator, creates the luminous universe.

 With d’après une histoire vraie, ad noctum and this new piece, Christian Rizzo builds a trilogy emanating from the questions attached to the practice of anonymous dances facing the concept of authorship.
 Folklore for d’après une histoire vraie, the duet and couple dance for ad noctum.